yjg30737/pyqt-openai/README.md

 An internet connection is required.

+## Note
+Some of the features are still being tested(e.g. save button at the left side bar, fine-tuning).

 ## Requirements
 * qtpy - the package allowing you to write code that works with both PyQt and PySide
 * PyQt5 >= 5.14 or PySide6